Doug the ugly New Zealand potato could be world’s biggest

 In the weeks since their unusual find on Aug.
 30, the couple’s potato has become something of a celebrity around their small farm near Hamilton.
 They’ve named the potato Doug, after the way it was unearthed, and Colin even built a small cart to tow Doug around.

 “We put a hat on him.
-We put him on Facebook, taking him for a walk, giving him some sunshine,” Doug said.
+We put him on Facebook, taking him for a walk, giving him some sunshine,” Colin said.
 “It’s all a bit of fun.
 It’s amazing what entertains people.”

 A more official weigh-in at a local farming store put Doug at 7.8 kg.
 The current Guinness World Records entry for the heaviest potato is a 2011 monster from Britain that weighed in at just under 5 kg.
 The couple say they’ve applied to Guinness to have Doug recognized and are waiting to hear back.